Propane Safety Tips

 - Never allow children to play around propane.
 Teach propane safety to children— they should never tamper with propane tanks or propane-fueled cooking equipment.

-- Read the safety manual before you cook—take a moment to familiarize yourself with the safety features of your propane gas-fueled cooking equipment.
+- Read the safety manual for the devices you are using before you cook—take a moment to familiarize yourself with the safety features of your propane gas-fueled cooking equipment.
 Know how to safely connect, light, operate and shut down your equipment before you get started!

 How To Safely Transport 20lb BBQ Propane Tanks

 - Closed tight— your Pick Up Propane barbecue gas tank will come inspected, pre-filled and safety capped.
-Before you load a propane tank (empty or full) into your vehicle be certain that the valve is closed tight and place a cap or plug over the valve outlet.
+Before you load a propane tank (empty or full) into your vehicle be certain that the valve is closed tight.

 - Upright – Pick Up Propane cylinders are equipped with safety valves that operate properly when they are stored upright.
 Always transport your BBQ propane tank sitting on its foot.